Bhai Mani Singh

 Bhai Mani Singh (7 April 1644 – 14 June 1738) was an 18th-century Sikh scholar and martyr.
 He was a childhood companion of Guru Gobind Singh and took the vows of Sikhism when the Guru inaugurated the Khalsa in March 1699.
 Soon after that, the Guru sent him to Amritsar to take charge of Harmandir Sahib, which had been without a custodian since 1696.
 He took control and steered the course of Sikh destiny at a critical stage in Sikh history.
 He was also a teacher of the Gianian Bunga (learning Institute), later becoming known as the "Amritsari Taksal", currently located in Sato Ki Gali.

+He was part of the bhai tradition.
 He is remembered by Sikhs as one of their notable martyrs of the 18th century.
 The nature of his death in which he was dismembered joint by joint has become a part of the daily Sikh Ardas (prayer).
+Mani Singh was one of three Sikhs of the 18th century who are believed to restored the Dasam Granth via gathering scattered writings, the other two namely being Deep Singh and Sukha Singh of Patna.

 Family

 Ancestry

 Mani Singh was originally called Mani Ram, and was the son of Mai Das of Alipur.
 He had two elder brothers: Jet (Bhai Jetha Singh) and Dayal Das.

 Mani Singh was one of the 12 sons of Mai Das.
 His grandfather was Rao Ballu, a reputable warrior, who was a general in Guru Hargobind's army.
 Mani Singh's family consisted of notable warriors, among them his cousin Bhagwant Singh Bangeshwar, who was a ruler in Aurangzeb time.
 His brother, Dayala was killed at Delhi with Guru Tegh Bahadur.
 Mani Singh spent a considerable part of his life in service at Harmandir Sahib in Amritsar.